MicrosoftDocs/Advertising-docs/BingAds/hotel-service/code-example-subaccounts.md

 ---
-title: "Subaccount Code Example" ms.service: "hotel-ads-hotel-service" ms.topic: "article"
+title: "Subaccount Code Example"
+description: Shows hot to list, get, and update hotel subaccounts. ms.service: "hotel-ads-hotel-service" ms.topic: "article"
 author: "swhite-msft"
+manager: ehansen
 ms.author: "scottwhi"
-description:
 dev_langs:
   - csharp
+ms.date: 11/1/2017
 ---

-# Subaccount Code Example
+# Subaccount code example

 The following example shows the requests you use to list, get, and update subaccounts.

 For details about the elements used in this example, see the [reference](../hotel-service/reference.md) section.

 For additional information, see [Working with subaccounts](../hotel-service/manage-hotel-campaigns.md#workingwithsubaccounts).

 The example does not include calls to get the OAuth access and refresh tokens.
-For options in getting the tokens, see [Get Started](../transaction-message/get-started.md).
-For a simple example that shows how to get an OAuth access and refresh token, see [OAuth Code Example](../hotel-service/code-example-oauth.md).
+For options in getting the tokens, see [Getting Started](../hotel-service/get-started.md).
+For a simple example that shows how to get an OAuth access and refresh token, see [C#](../hotel-service/code-example-oauth.md).

 ```csharp
 using System;